 North Communications has received many international awards for its work, including the Gold and Silver Cindy (Cinema in Industry), the Kennedy School of Government/Ford Foundation (twice), and the Byte Invision Award (twice).
 Michael speaks extensively to industry and professional groups, including Comdex, Service to Citizens, Government Technology, the Library of Congress, the National Science Foundation, the Congressional Forum on Social Security, the General Services Administration, the International Engineering Consortium, PlanetWorks, Capital Missions, the Technology Empowerment Network and the International Telecommunications Union.
 He served as a judge on the annual Global Information Infrastructure Awards, was a founding member of The Standard for Internet Commerce, authors papers for network and media industry publications, and has consulted independently on internet security and biometrics to GTE Corporation (now Verizon).

-Michael's early professional background was in publishing (editor of New Directions magazine), in computer networking (an early organizer conferencing projects in the 70's including EIES on the proto-Internet at the New Jersey Institute of Technology) and in television production (associate producer of prime-time shows for CBS Network, including "That's My Line.").
-In 1983 and '84, as vice president of CompuSave, he directed media and software development for a pioneering multimedia public access retail operation, the first fully online transactional department store, which deployed several hundred transactional kiosks into grocery stores across America.
+Michael's early professional background was in publishing (editor of New Directions magazine), in computer networking (a primary organizer of conferencing projects in the 70's including EIES on the proto-Internet at the New Jersey Institute of Technology) and in television production (associate producer of prime-time shows for CBS Network, including "That's My Line.").
+In 1983 and '84, as vice president of CompuSave, he directed media and software development for a pioneering multimedia public access retail operation, the first fully online transactional department store, which deployed several hundred transactional kiosks in grocery stores across America.

-He serves as President of Iona Contemporary Dance Theatre, Honolulu's leading experimental dance group.
+He serves as Board Member and past-President of Iona Contemporary Dance Theatre, Honolulu's leading experimental dance group.
 He also assists with several Hawai'i non-profit groups, including the Hawai'i Forgiveness Project, where he is media developer and organizer of an annual public festival.
 Michael is a principal business and marketing advisor to a leading jade import business in Honolulu, Jade Gallery Hawaii.
 He works with his wife, Xiao Fang Zhou, to manage a professional Chinese-language translation service, XiaoFangZhou.com.
-With Clyde Musgrave and others, he is co-founder of an international technology management and market intelligence group, Prevocative.
 In addition to serving on the Board of Directors of Greenstar, Michael is a member of advisory boards for Upstream, an international organization focused on conflict prevention; for Sustainable Business, an ecommerce portal serving the "green" renewables industry; and for IDC's Technology Trends Advisory Council.